-My favorite is the Catechism of the Council of Trent (CCT).
-It has plenty of Biblical sources, too, and The Baltimore Catechism is based on it.
+My favorite adult catechism is the Catechism of the Council of Trent (CCT).
+It has plenty of Biblical sources, too, and is the original book upon which The Baltimore Catechism is based.

 The Catechism Explained is also quite helpful as it is encyclopedic and has a much better Index than most old books.
 It is truly an adult Baltimore Catechism and also quotes Bible sources.